aurora-opensource/xviz/dev-docs/rfcs/0002-persistent-stream-flag.md

 datum.
 The first datum found should be the active datum for the current viewing time.
 This is an application wide mechanism so does not allow for individual stream control.

-This control is application wide and not stream specific, therefore we needed to add something at the data level to enable persistent data.
+The PERSISTENT message is applicable to all streams included in the message.

-In addition to adding persistent data, we want a way to invalidate persistent data in some way to provide some level of state management from the XVIZ data source.
+In addition to adding persistent data, we need a way to invalidate persistent data in order to remove data that is no longer valid.

 # Proposal